infosupport/trading-card-generator/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 Support

-For questions and support, please contact the InfoSupport development team.

 ---

 **Note**: This application requires a valid Azure OpenAI subscription and API access to function properly.